 In 2013, the Province I Diocesan Canons and Executives network initiated efforts to create a new multicultural awareness and antiracism resource.
 They received a two-year Sowing Seeds of God's Mission grant to create a curriculum with a variety of modules that can be shared by the seven diocese.
 Deacon Ema Rosero-Nordalm (MA), the Province I Antiracism Representive to Executive Council is facilitating the design with the Rev. Karen Montagna (MA) and representatives from each of the New England Episcopal Dioceses.
 These include A. Bates Lyons (CT), Alexzendria Link (CT), James McKim (NH), Becky ALden (MA), and Liz Magill (EDS).
-The group met at St Andrews Grafton, MA on February 26 from 10 am - 2 pm to develop a project plan.
-Contact Julie Lytle, Executive Director, if you want to join the conversation: email@example.com.
+The group has been meeting since February 26, 2014.
+Contact Julie Lytle, Executive Director, if you want to join the conversation: firstname.lastname@example.org.

 Province-wide Deaconal Formation Conversation

 The next meeting for diocesan representatives interested in sharing deaconal training and formation activities is scheduled as a webconference on May 15 from 1:30 - 3 pm.
 The Rev Canon Molly James (CT) is facilitating the conversation that started Friday November 15, 2013 at Diocesan House in Hartford.
 It is clear that our proximity is a blessing and a gift that supports collaboration between dioceses and with seminaries in the formation of our deacons.
 The group will be reviewing the 2006 Anglican Communion Competency Grid for Deaconal Education and Formation (See http://www.aco.org/ministry/theological/teac/grid) and mapping next steps.